boazbk/tcs/lec_00_1_math_background.md

-The main notions we use are:
+The main mathematical concepts we use in this book are:

-* __Proofs:__ First and foremost, this course will involve a heavy dose of formal mathematical reasoning, which includes mathematical _definitions_, _statements_, and _proofs_.
+* __Proofs:__ First and foremost, this book involves a heavy dose of formal mathematical reasoning, which includes mathematical _definitions_, _statements_, and _proofs_.

 * __Sets:__ The basic set _relations_ of membership ($\in$) and containment ($\subseteq$), and set _operations_, principally union, intersection, set difference and Cartesian product ($\cup,\cap,\setminus$ and $\times$).